sagemath/sagewiki_to_gh-2022-10-10/days3/sprints/sparsenumerical.md

 =  Josh Kantor: Sparse numerical linear algebra =
-I would like to implement a sparse matrix class that has the capability to solve Sparse system using the library SuperLU.
+I would like to implement a sparse matrix class that has the capability to solve Sparse systems using the library SuperLU.
 I have an spkg that installs SuperLU into the sage libraries

 [http://sage.math.washington.edu/home/jkantor/spkgs]